EBISPOT/ols4/README.md

 ### Running the frontend locally

-The frontend is a React application in `server/frontend`.
+The frontend is a React application in `frontend`.
 TODO instructions!

 ## Updating `testcases_expected_output`